 After dinner, we pretended we were “real” camping by roasting marshmallows over the fire pit outside of our tent.
 And when it came time for bed, the one biggest difference between this and camping was: a warm shower!

 This was only day 1, and the following days consisted of swimming, relaxing, swimming, playing on the playground and sports fields, swimming and more swimming.
 The swimming pool next to the check-in and general store is better for older kids who might want to take a break in the game room or hit up the ice cream parlor.

 We took a short trip to Santa Ynez and walked around the quaint town known for its wineries, restaurants and boutiques.

-Even closer to flying flags are several restaurants in the area if cooking on the gas grill is still more work that you want to do.
-A local favorite Pea Soup Anderson is close enough to walk, and the Firestone Brewery will take only a few minutes by car to get to.
+Even closer to flying flags are several restaurants in the area if cooking on the gas grill is still more work than you want to do.
+A local favorite, Pea Soup Anderson, is close enough to walk to, and the Firestone Brewery is only a few minutes away by car.

 Now that we’ve been glamping, can we ever go camping again?
 Of course we could… but do we have to?

 Best time to go: Year Round